Aliens of London: Broadcast and reception

 There were minor audience complaints with Rose's remark to the Doctor, "You're so gay", generating some controversy.
 Davies defended himself by saying he was trying to reflect how people talk in real life.
 The decision to show the next time trailer immediately after the cliffhanger was met with some disdain, with one person writing to the BBC how they were "immediately spoilt by the preview of the second half of the story".
+However, subsequent evaluations have been more favorable, highlighting the character development, acting, political message, and storyline.